 How to create an invoice

-If you’re providing a tax invoice, there are some things you need to include on it for it to be valid.
-Ensuring your invoices are correct and complete will help you claim your full tax entitlement.
+If you’re providing an invoice, there are some things you need to include for it to be valid.
+Our information below will help ensure your invoices are correct and complete.

 Custom designed invoices

-Features such as business logos, paper colour, font style, advertising and other additional content on your invoices are not affected by these voluntary standards.
+Features such as business logos, paper colour, font style, advertising and other additional content on your invoices are not part of these voluntary standards.

 For regular invoices (not tax invoices), it’s recommended that you also use these standards as a guide, though you’re not required to do so.